 Our source of water is surface water.
-Water was withdrawn from Laurel River Lake and processed at our treatment facility by professional water treatment operators ther distributed to over 17,000 people daily.
-We purchased 6% of our water from the City of London Utility Commission.
-Their source of water is surface water supplied from the Laurel River Lake.
-Their Water Quality Report is on file at our main office.
+Water is withdrawn from Laurel River Lake and processed at our treatment facility by professional water treatment operators then distributed to over 17,000 people daily.
 Activities and land uses upstream of our drinking water intake on Laurel River Lake can pose potential risk to your drinking water.
-These activities and how they are conducted, are of interest to the entire community because they potentially affect your health and the cost of treating your water.
+These activities an how they are conducted, are of interest to the entire community because they potentially affect your health and the cost of treating your water.
 A source water assessment has been prepared to evaluate the susceptibility of our water source to contamination.
 Sources of potential contamination for the Laurel River Lake include; transportation routes (rail and road), pesticide application, untreated sewage typically from failing septic systems or straight pipes, mining activities, and chemical and fuel storage, forested land coverage, and agriculture.
-These activities increase the susceptibility of the water source to contaminants such as siltation excess nutrients, and pesticides.
+These activities increase the susceptibility of the water source to contaminants such as siltation, excess nutrients, and pesticides.
 Your help is needed as well in being mindful when disposing of waste and reporting any suspicious activity occurring within the Laurel River and Laurel River Lake watershed.
-The source water assessments can be reviewed at our office or at the Cumberland Valley Area Development District.
+The source water assessments can b reviewed at our office or at the Cumberland Valley Area Development District.

 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects may be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects may be obtained by calling the Environmental Protection Agency's Saf Drinking Water Hotline (800-426-4791)

 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and may pick up substances resulting from the presence of animals or from human activity.
-Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, (sewage plants, septic systems, livestock operations, or wildlife).
-Inorganic contaminants, such as salts and metals, (naturally occurring or from stormwater runoff, wastewater discharges, oil and gas production, mining, or farming).
-Pesticides and herbicides, (stormwater runoff, agriculture or residential uses).
+As water travels over the surface of the land of through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and may pick up substances resulting from the presence of animals or froi human activity.
+Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, (sewage plants, septic systems, livestock operations or wildlife).
+Inorganic contaminants, such as salts and metals, (naturally occurring or from storm water runoff, wastewater discharges, oil and gas production, mining, or farming) Pesticides and herbicides, (storm water runoff, agriculture or residential uses).
 Organic chemical contaminants, including synthetic and volatile organic chemicals, (by-products of industrial processes and petroleum production, or from gas stations, stormwater runoff, or septic systems).
 Radioactive contaminants, (naturally occurring or from oil and gas production or mining activities).

 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
-FDA regulations establish limits for contaminants in bottled water to provide the same protection for public health.
+FDA regulation establish limits for contaminants in bottled water to provide the same protection for public health.

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk rom infections.
 These people should seek advice about drinking water from their health care providers.
 EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (800-426-4791).

-Some or all of these definitions may be found in this report:
+ome or all of these definitions may be found in this report:

-Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level (MCL) - the highest level of a contaminant that is allowed in drinking water

-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology